 S.M.A.R.T.
 Goals: Specific

-- Your goal should answer the basic, five “W” questions: what, why, who, where, and which.
-What do I want to accomplish?
+Be clear and specific about what you want to accomplish.
+Try to answer the five “W” questions: What do I want to accomplish?
 Why is this goal relevant?
 Who is involved?
 Where is it located?
 Which resources do I have at my disposal?

 S.M.A.R.T.
 Goals: Measurable